Untersee (Lake Constance): Geography

+The Gnadensee extends from Allensbach in the north and the Island of Reichenau in the south, from the tip of Mettnau in the west to the Reichenau causeway with its well-visible poplar avenue in the east.
 According to legend, the name Gnade (Mercy or Grace) of the lake comes from the time when the court house was located on the Island of Reichenau.
 If a defendant was sentenced to death, the execution of the sentence could not be carried out on the island, but only on the mainland because the island was "holy ground".
 Therefore, the condemned man was brought by boat to the mainland in the direction of Allensbach, where the sentence could be Gnade.
 Now, if the abbot wanted to pardon the condemned, he would ring a bell before the offender arrived on the other shore.
 This signaled to the executioner on the mainland, that prisoner had been pardoned.

-The story above is unlikely to be true.
+However, this story is unlikely to be true.
 A more probable theory is that the lake is named after Maria, "Our Lady of Mercy", as the church of the abbey on the island was dedicated to St. Mary and St. Mark.
 The town name Frauenfeld in neighbouring canton of Thurgau can be similarly explained.

+Markelfinger Winkel

-The Markelfingen Winkel is the western end of the Gnadensee, between Markelfingen in the north, Radolfzell in the west and Mettnau in the south.
+The Markelfingen Winkel is the western end of the Gnadensee, between Markelfingen in the north, Radolfzell in the west and the Mettnau peninsula in the south.
 Its eastern boundary is at the level of the summit Mettnauspitze.
-With is maximum water depth of 16 m, the Markelfingen Winkel is the shallowest part of the lake.
+With its maximum water depth of 16 m, the Markelfingen Winkel is the shallowest part of the lake.
 It has a tributary: the Mühlbach, which drains the Mindelsee.